eelfonik/sicp/README.md

-## exercises solutions for sicp that runs correctly on scheme compiler
+## Exercises solutions for sicp that runs correctly in scheme compiler

 - The whole book can be accessed [here](https://mitpress.mit.edu/sicp/full-text/book/book.html)